 test to measure bone mineral density can confirm it.
 The test is called a bone density

-If you're diagnosed with osteoporosis, a number of medications are available to treat
+If you're diagnosed with osteoporosis, a number of medicines are available to treat

 it.
-Talk to your health care provider about the type of treatment that's best for
+Talk to your healthcare provider about the type of treatment that's best for you.

 Can osteoporosis be prevented?